Skip to content

 What is the true cost of self-hosted software?

 The true cost of self-hosted software includes the product license, hosting, initial setup time, and occasional updates.
-Compared to SaaS, the total cost of ownership is often dramatically lower over any period longer than a few months because you are not paying forever just to keep access.
-The trade-off: you need basic server management knowledge or a developer who can help with initial setup.
+Compared to a subscription, the total is usually lower within the first year or two, and the gap grows every year after, because you are not paying to keep access.
+The trade-off: you need basic server management knowledge or a developer who can help with the first install.
 For exact product pricing, use the product's own website.

 How do I choose between self-hosted and cloud tools?